The 50 best free 3D model download sites & 3D archives to get STL, OBj, C4D, ... files for printing, Unity, Blender, 3ds Max, Sketchup, ...

 The business model for 3DShook is a subscription service for those who want a steady stream of quality 3D models for 3D printing.
 Package deals range from $25-$50, as well as monthly, educational, yearly, and commercial subscriptions.
 The designs are uniformly excellent, and to help convince you to purchase a subscription, they offer a trial gallery of free 3D models to download.

 Bitgem is an innovative 3D modeling studio for 3D games.
 They offer models in a variety of styles, though pixelated and low poly are the most frequently found kind.
 According to the website, all the models are compatible with the major game engines like Unity, Cry, Source and Unreal.
 If you need quirky, carefully designed 3D assets for your game project, you should definitely check out Bitgem’s merchandise.
-Download the small but exquisite free 3D models to find out if this studio has what you need.
+This studio has small but exquisite free 3D models to download.
+Find out if it has all what you need.

 A rather novel take on 3D modeling that streamlines the concept of remixing designs that sites like Thinigverse handle somewhat clumsily.
 Crowd-sourcing designs through its browser-based modeling app, any modifications made to a design are viewable on the original’s page, visually represented as a branching tree of derivatives.
 It’s a cool concept but it appears a little barren right now, propped up by the founders and a small handful of designers.
 Once you’re signed up, you can download free 3D models for printing for yourself (though there’s no printability checker, so best to run it through a repair tool first).